Chelsea Piers: Early 20th century

 In the summer of 1920, a dramatic rally was organized on July 31 at the White Star Line docks.
 This was to send off Daniel Mannix, the Irish born Archbishop of Melbourne, Australia who had been outspoken on the English rule in Ireland, and successfully led anti conscription campaigns during WW1.
-A reported 15,000 New Yorkers turned up at Pier 60 at the foot of West 20th street to make sure Lloyd George would allow Mannix passage to Ireland.
+A reported 15,000 New Yorkers turned up at Pier 60 at the foot of West 20th street to make sure British Prime Minister Lloyd George would allow Mannix passage to Ireland.